A new programming paradigm for Rust

 Person Context

-Next, we will define a concrete context Person, and wire it up to use GreetHello to implement CanGreet:
+Next, we define a concrete context, Person, and wire it up to use GreetHello for implementing CanGreet:

 #[derive(HasField)]